8 Eyed Spy

 Line-up (New York City: September 1979 - August 1980):

-Lydia Lunch (vocals)/ George Scott III (bass) /Michael Paumgardhen (guitar) /Pat Irwin (guitar/sax/bass)
+Lydia Lunch (vocals)/ George Scott III (bass) /Michael Paumgardhen (guitar) /Pat Irwin (guitar/sax)

 and Jim Sclavunos (drums)